 Southern Africa’s vulture populations are in serious decline.
-Of the five Savannah species found in Zululand, all are classified as either endangered or critically endangered.
-Current trends suggest that all breeding pairs of Lappet Faced and White Headed Vultures will be locally extinct by 2020.
-These birds are literally teetering on the edge of extinction.
+Of the six species found in South Africa, all are classified as either endangered or critically endangered.
+In some areas populations have declined by up to 90% and current trends in important sub-populations of these species, such as in KwaZulu-Natal, are indicating that all breeding pairs of White-Headed Vultures and Lappet-Faced Vultures will be locally extinct within the next few years.

 HOW DO WE SAVE OUR VULTURES?

 The Zululand Vulture Project was initiated to provide guidance on the conservation management of vultures in KwaZulu-Natal, according to the KwaZulu-Natal Vulture Conservation Strategy.
 We work with our partners to conserve all the vulture species found in northern KZN region, namely the Lappet-faced Vulture, the White-backed Vulture, and the White-headed Vulture, ensuring the preservation of the birds for future generations.

 Current vulture initiatives being carried out by this project:

 - Population Stabilisation and Habitat Protection through monitoring of vultures to accurately identify vulture hotspots, establishing and securing vulture safe zones, the protection and monitoring of nest sites, rapid response to poisoning events, training field operatives on how to handle poisoned birds to ensure they are saved and reducing vulture exposure to lead poisoning by phasing out of lead-based ammunition and the safe disposal of lead contaminated carcasses.